zemse/hardhat-tracer/README.md

-# Buidler TypeScript plugin boilerplate
+# Hardhat TypeScript plugin boilerplate

-This is a sample Buidler plugin written in TypeScript.
-Creating a Buidler plugin can be as easy as extracting a part of your config into a different file, wrapping it in a function and publishing it to npm.
+This is a sample Hardhat plugin written in TypeScript.
+Creating a Hardhat plugin can be as easy as extracting a part of your config into a different file, wrapping it in a function and publishing it to npm.